 The growing stature and scope of the research programs at USC Norris had made laboratory space scarce.
 So, in spring 2000, the Norris Foundation took a major step forward toward remedying the situation.
 It made a $15 million commitment toward construction of the Harlyne J. Norris Research Tower, a 172,000 square foot building dedicated solely to cancer research.
 Completed in April 2007, it enabled the Cancer Center to recruit new scientists and physicians.
 Changes were also afoot in patient care at USC Norris.
 In 2003, USC sold the operations of the Kenneth Norris Jr. Cancer Hospital to Tenet Healthcare, which had managed the hospital since 1998.

 On April 1, 2009, USC purchased both USC Norris Cancer Hospital and USC University Hospital (now Keck Hospital of USC) from Tenet, beginning a new era of leadership and patient care at the two flagship hospitals.
-In April 2010, inpatient operations moved to a new 10 story addition at USC University Hospital, named the Norris Inpatient Tower.
+In April 2010, inpatient operations moved to a new 10 story addition at the now-called Keck Hospital of USC, named the Norris Inpatient Tower.